Skip to content

 They let you observe how people approach different sculpting challenges and learn how to arrange meshes better.
 The authors don’t offer any insights into organizing their workflows, though.
 Overall this is a good book, but you should probably get it after you’ve acquainted yourself with the books mentioned earlier in this article.

-Stephanie Soong Warrior square-1
+Stephanie Soong Warrior 3d model anatomy

 3D Model by Stephanie Soong, who graduated from studying one of our 3D modeling courses and now works at Pixar as a Character Model Intern.
 3D modelers must have a good understanding of human and animal anatomy to create characters that can be animated realistically.